gvwilson/thirdbit/src/fiction/santas/index.md

 and pulled up her coat to reveal a purpling bruise the size of Finner's hand on her smooth, dark skin.

-Finner's mouth suddenly felt dry.
+Finner's mouth went dry at the sight.
 "I, um… Is there a…?
 I mean, I, um, I could really use…" he stammered.

 "Of course…"